SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 		- *(my thought) thinking about it prepare the translation environment for others' vector, if you do not have the correct code of mapping, the manipulation will never make sense.*
 - ***The core idea (only available for translation) of computation is applying basis system from left-one so and doing the computing for right-one which likes simulate others manipulation from our basis system***
 	- Consider it's **basis system calculation** your viewing with a formula **without** any lower ranking object (the lower object must be appear on right). otherwise, look at it the same way as above 👆
+	- whatever what the inner value is, the result always lies on ours axes but with the meaning that formula itself given
 - **And,** it's something like recursion, if you need a left solution, you must calculate the right one first, until you finished all puzzles, it's what function is doing
 	- $f(f(f(f(n))))$ -> $f(N)$, which $N$ means a object with a lower ranking, and $f(N)$ do translation to gets it's intuitive result in ours basis system
 	- so, it's reasonable to understand why $A\cdot[other's\ vec]$ make sense